wojnarek/automatic_iot_registration_in_cloud/Readme.md

 Below describes in general terms, without details of what had to be configured in the cloud.
 The screens are illustrative.

 ## Terraform
-You can easily build up infrastructre using terraform files.
+You can easily build up infrastructre (in AWS) using terraform files.
 All you have to do is:
 ```
 terraform init
 terraform plan
 terraform apply
 ```
+It creates: IAM Role, Device Policy and Provisoning template

 ### AWS
 For AWS, the AWS IoT Core service requires configuration.